Jumpst3r/microsurf/docs/generators.md

         path=binpath,
         args=opensslArgs,
         rootfs=jailroot,
-        rndGen=RSAPrivKeyGenerator(2048),
+        rndGen=RSAPrivKeyGenerator(2048, nbTraces=10),
         sharedObjects=sharedObjects,
     )
 ```

-Note that a keysize has to be passed.
+Note that a keysize and a number of traces to collect has to be passed.
 The resulting object is a then called during emulation to create different secrets.